Cobble: Compiling Block Encodings for Quantum Computational Linear Algebra: Example

 \subsection{Regression and Polynomial Fusion Optimization}

 Consider a regression analysis of data measured by a quantum sensor, as could be done in quantum-enhanced learning of physical systems \citep{huang2022}.
-Denoting the dataset as $A$ and the model as $B$, regression seeks to minimize their error $A - B$\@.
-Suppose that for regularization, the algorithm adapts Huber-like loss functions \citep{huber1964} that interpolate between linear and squared error.
-Specifically, the loss $L$ balances two terms that respectively exaggerate or dampen the error:
+Denoting the dataset as $A$ and the model as $B$, regression minimizes their error $A - B$\@.
+Suppose that for regularization, a quantum regression algorithm \citep{chakraborty2023} adapts Huber-like loss functions \citep{huber1964} that interpolate between linear and squared error and balance terms that exaggerate or dampen the error:

-A quantum algorithm computes a block encoding of $L$ to determine how well the model describes the sensor data.
-It accesses the dataset through a physical process depicted as a black-box unitary operator $\oracle{U_B} = \mathcal{B}[B]$, and the model via a circuit depicted as a black-box operator $\oracle{U_A} = \mathcal{B}[A]$.
+The algorithm computes a block encoding of $L$ to find how well the model describes the sensor data.
+It accesses the dataset via a physical process denoted by a black-box unitary operator $\oracle{U_A} = \mathcal{B}[A]$, and the model via a black-box sub-circuit denoted by a unitary operator $\oracle{U_B} = \mathcal{B}[B]$.

-\paragraph{Direct Implementation} As before, a developer can express $L$ in \LangName{} directly following the mathematical notation and automatically obtain its circuit via the LCU method (\Cref{fig:qsp-circuit}):
+\paragraph{Direct Implementation} Given these black-box inputs, a developer can express $L$ in \LangName{} following the mathematical notation, and automatically obtain the LCU-based circuit in \Cref{fig:qsp-circuit}:

-\paragraph{Sum Fusion} Also as before, the developer may apply sum fusion to the expression.
+\paragraph{Sum Fusion} Next, the developer can rewrite the program using sum fusion.
 Distributing the product and collecting like terms results in a new expression, written compactly as:

 \Cref{fig:qsp-sum-opt} depicts the circuit to which this expression compiles.
-Strikingly, sum fusion alone yields little benefit --- the new circuit is as complex as \Cref{fig:qsp-circuit}, despite the new $L$ being more concise.
+Notably, sum fusion alone yields little benefit --- the new circuit is as complex as \Cref{fig:qsp-circuit}, despite the new $L$ being more concise.
 The reason is that for general $C$ and $D$, the circuit to block-encode $C \cdot D$ sequences the circuits that encode $C$ and $D$\@. \Cref{fig:qsp-sum-opt} sequences $\oracle{A} - \oracle{B}$ with itself $2 + 4 = 6$ times for 12 queries in total.

 Unlike classical matrix expressions that can be evaluated to a numerical value and cached for reuse, there is no structure-independent mechanism to evaluate a sub-circuit in a quantum block encoding into a form that can be reused cheaply later.
 Each instance of a matrix must be physically represented by a unitary operator encoding that matrix, whose cost is the same everywhere.